tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  browser, which contains HREF links to all files and directories reachable from this directory.
 These HREF links do not have a t= argument, meaning that a human who follows them will get pages also meant for a human.
-It also contains forms to upload new files, and to delete files and directories.
+It also contains forms to upload new files, and to unlink files and directories from their parent directory.
 Those forms use POST methods to do their job.

 Viewing/Downloading a File
 --------------------------